 Whitecliffe College of Arts and Design, New Zealand's leading private arts and design institution, offers a short course programme of Evening classes, Holiday workshops and Weekend workshops.
 These courses are taught by professional artists, designers and lecturers, and in the majority of cases are suitable for beginners.

-- TERM 1, 2018 WEEKEND COURSES * More info coming soon
+- TERM 2, 2018 WEEKEND COURSES * Now Open for Enrolment

 - 2018 CONTINUING EDUCATION CALENDAR

 L2: Intermediate Level (with some previous experience or has completed a L1 course)

 L3: Advanced Level (with a regular art practice, in need of personal guidance)